kpal81xd/docs.krunker.io/docs/files/user_interface.md

 # example of updating a div's width
 GAME.UI.updateDIV("healthBar", "width", "10px");

-# list of properties you can change:
+# example of properties you can change (can change majority of known CSS properties):
 - width, height
 - left, right, top, bottom,
 - background-color